|

 Sneaky Bismarck published his edited version of the conversation

-with the ambassador to
+with the ambassador, with the intent to

 provoke the French to declare war.
-It worked like a charm.

-France was now officially the aggressor, all German states (except
+France was officially the aggressor, all German states (except

 Austria) chimed in and eventually formed what is your Germany today.